Jonathangildernew/MyPortfolio.github.io/README.md

-This is a Portfolio Style Website I worked on.
+This is a Portfolio Style Website I have worked on.